Welcome

 The Department of English, located on Treaty Six territory and traditional Métis homeland, offers a full range of graduate degrees.
 We value place, people, and community, and we support our students in their growth as writers, researchers, and teacher-scholars through a close-knit and collegial atmosphere.

 Our M.F.A. in Writing program offers individualized mentoring that has facilitated award-winning creative work.
-Our Master’s programs prepare students for further academic study while developing broadly transferable professional skills, as evidenced by graduates who work as publishers and editors, learning specialists, and communications specialists.
-Our Ph.D. graduates have become faculty members at institutions such as the University of Kansas and Vancouver Island University, as well as research facilitators, lecturers, and writers-in-residence.
+Our M.A.
+Thesis and M.A.
+Project-based degrees prepare students for further academic study while developing valued transferable professional skills.
+Our Master’s students have become publishers and editors, sessional instructors and learning specialists, communications officers and social media coordinators.

 - Indigenous Literature